What’s the issue?

 Assessing credit risk – Identifying significant increases in credit risk and credit impairment

-Companies are required to incorporate forward-looking information that is available without undue cost or effort into their assessment of whether credit risk on a financial instrument has increased significantly.
-This may be particularly challenging to do for the economic impact of COVID-19.
+In times of increased economic uncertainty, it may be challenging for companies to incorporate forward-looking information that is available without undue cost or effort into their assessment of whether credit risk on a financial instrument has increased significantly.

 Identifying SICR is usually material for banks and other financial institutions.
 Many banks calculate explicit probabilities of default (PDs) for individual exposures and use these to perform quantitative assessments of SICR.
-They will need to consider whether they can incorporate COVID-19-related changes in the risk of default into PDs for individual exposures on a timely basis.
-[IFRS 188.8.131.52]
+They will need to consider how they can incorporate the impact of increased economic uncertainty on the risk of default into PDs for individual exposures on a timely basis.
+[IFRS 184.108.40.206]

 Companies also need to consider qualitative factors when identifying SICR.
-For example, changes in customer behaviour or requests for payment holidays or credit limit increases may indicate SICR or credit impairment.
+For example, changes in customer behaviour, requests for payment holidays or credit limit increases, or the introduction of sanctions against certain businesses may indicate SICR or credit impairment.
 [IFRS 9.B5.5.18]

 If a company is not able to identify key drivers of credit risk on an individual instrument basis, then it may need to assess SICR on a collective basis.
 For example, it might need to consider whether, on the basis of the information available at the reporting date, credit risk has increased significantly for all or some borrowers in certain industries or regions and, if so, transfer all or a portion of those exposures to Stage 2 (or Stage 3 if they are credit-impaired).
 [IFRS 9.B5.5.16]